paulsengroup/2022-confined-polymer-paper-data-analysis/README.md

 # Synopsis

-This repository contains the source code and input data used to generate results presented in "Association of flexible filaments under different confinement geometries" (preprint available soon).
+This repository contains the source code and input data used to generate Figure 5 of "Association of flexible filaments under different confinement geometries" (preprint available soon).

 Input data download and subsequent analyses are automated using Nextflow and Singularity/Apptainer.